 Writing

 At Buckingham Primary Academy we believe that reading is the passport to the wider world.
-By reading to learn rather than learning to read we believe that children can be whoever they want to be.
-The teaching and application of phonics across EYFS and Key Stage 1 if of pivotal importance.
-Phonics sessions should be fun, engaging and interactive based on the needs of the children.
+By reading to learn rather than learning to read we believe that children can aspire be whatever they want to be.
+Exceptional teaching and application of phonics across EYFS and Key Stage 1 if of pivotal importance.
+Phonics sessions should be fun, engaging and pacey tailored to the bespoke needs of the children.

 At Buckingham Primary Academy we have high expectations with regards to the teaching and application of phonics.
-Our aim is for all children in Year 1 to have a good understanding of Phase 5 and to pass the Phonics Screening Check in the summer term.
+Our aim is for all children in Year 1 to have a secure understanding of Phase 5 and to pass the Phonics Screening Check in the summer term.
 Phonics is taught daily from FS1 through to Year 2.
 Phonics sessions should be between 20-30 minutes long with strategies being applied and embedded across the wider curriculum.
 Adults in the setting should model the application of phonic knowledge when reading and writing using the strategies taught during sessions.
 Phonics sessions follow the Little Wandle Letters and Sounds Revised systematic synthetic phonics program validated by the Department for Education.
 Targeted interventions should be bespoke tailored to the children’s individual needs and interests.
+Children who require intervention are identified rapidly with the appropriate support put in place.
+Rapid Keep-Up, Catch-Up and SEN programs ensure all children make accelerated progress.
 The Phonic Screening Check will take place in the summer term.
 Children need to be able to apply their phonic knowledge to pass the Phonics Screening Check, read phase appropriate books and access the wider curriculum.

-To ensure that children are prepared for the Phonic Screening Check, the children will undertake half termly mock screenings.
+To ensure that children are prepared for the Phonic Screening Check, the children undertake half termly mock screenings.
 The mock screenings will be administered to those children who have completed the majority of Phase 5 and can confidently blend and segment from Foundation Stage through to Year 1.
-The mock screenings will indicate the areas children need to develop and staff can identify any gaps/ areas of weakness.
-The children who do not pass the PSC in Year 1 will re-sit the screening in Year 2 and will continue to have daily phonics sessions.
-The children who pass the PSC will go on to complete Phase 6 and will then follow the No-Nonsense Spelling scheme.
+Staff complete an in depth analysis of assessment including the half termly mock Phonic Screening Checks to address misconceptions and ensure interventions meet the needs of the learner.
+The children who do not pass the PSC in Year 1 will re-sit the screening in Year 2 and continue to have daily phonics sessions.
+The children who pass the PSC go on to access the SCODE spelling program.

 Evidence of the application of phonics will be visible on English Working Walls, particularly in the Foundation Stage and Key Stage 1.
 Tools including alphabet strips, visual prompts, grapheme mats and key vocabulary should be available for all the children to access independently.
 Adults should refer to the tools and encourage the children to use the supports during any piece of written work.
 Tools should be available where appropriate for children in KS2.